tim-mehlhorn/KB-Editing/src/pages/about/index.md

 ## About Kelsey Bigelow

-Kelsey Bigelow, founder and CEO of KB Editing,
+Kelsey Bigelow, founder and CEO of KB Editing, earned her Bachelor's of Arts in professional writing and a minor in creative writing from the University of Wisconsin-Platteville in 2017.
+She has served as a professional editor for about two years and has nearly five years' experience editing and discussing all types of creative writing (fiction, non-fiction, poetry).

 ###